leogomesdev/express_presentation/docs/routes.md

 ## Skills CRUD Operations

-To use this endpoints (/skills) is necessary to:
+To use this endpoint (/skills) is necessary to:

 1) Copy a token [#Register and Authentication](See Register and Authentication section)
 2) Add a new HTTP Header, with Key: Authorization and Value: Bearer my_sample_token